MimiToKOX/Better-district/README.md

 .
-- 🚫 **Niekompatybilny z LPC/LuckyPerms:** Plugin nie jest kompatybilny z pluginem LPC/LuckyPerms.
+- 🚫 **Niekompatybilny z LPC:** Plugin nie jest kompatybilny z pluginem LPC.
-- 🚫 **Non-Compatible with LPC/LuckyPerms:** This plugin is not compatible with the LPC/LuckyPerms plugin.
+- 🚫 **Non-Compatible with LPC:** This plugin is not compatible with the LPC plugin.

 ### 🇬🇧 ENG: Better-District